Ms Jo Close, Chair

 Gregg specialises as an insolvency practitioner delivering workable solutions to individuals experiencing financial hardships by way of Personal Insolvency Agreements, Bankruptcy and informal agreements.
 He also has extensive experience dealing with corporate entities in receivership and liquidation where he has managed trade-on and sale matters in addition to undertaking complex investigations into the affairs of companies in liquidation.

 Having previously held senior roles with Ferrier Hodgson and Freer Parker, he now has his own practice.

-Gregg is a member of the Institute of Chartered Accountants in Australia and the Insolvency Practitioners’ Association of Australia.
+Gregg is a member of the Institute of Chartered Accountants Australia and New Zealand and the Australian Restructuring Insolvency and Turnaround Association.

 Mr Greg Savage

 Greg is an experienced manufacturing executive with expertise in engineering and continuous process operations.
 He is currently General Manager, Glass for Orora Limited.

 Greg has been a manufacturing plant manager in Melbourne, Sydney and Brisbane over a 15 year period.
 The Sydney plant is one of the largest glass plants in the world with four furnaces, ten machine lines and 460 employees.

 Managing more than 450 employees across two sites at the Spotswood Glass Plant and Box Hill Engineering facility, Greg led a major restructuring and business turn around in safety, quality, production efficiency and industrial relations relationships.